-Unlike the Binding of Isaac, A Wizard’s Lizard has native controller support.
-Plug in a 360 game pad, the game will recognise it and you can play away happily.
-This is great, as the game is set up as a dual stick shooter (a genre which benefits greatly from having dual sticks).
-On a pure gameplay level A Wizard’s Lizard is really fun.
-There aren’t as many variables as in some other roguelikes, but the core combat feels really good and controls excellently.
-Combat consists of throwing out infinite sowrds, axes, poles or other weaponry, in the direction you push the right stick.
-There isn’t a huge amount of weapon variety, but there’s enough for you to stumble upon new things and enough for you to experiment with different tools.
-The key to this is that weapons feel satisfyingly different, you will discover whether you prefer the feel of a dagger or a spear, and this enables you to play the game in a way that suits your own style – which is always a nice touch.
+Unlike the Binding of Isaac, A Wizard's Lizard has native controller support.
+Plug in a 360 gamepad and the game will recognize it and you can play away happily.
+This is great, as the game is set up as a dual-stick shooter (a genre that benefits greatly from having dual sticks).
+On a pure gameplay level, A Wizard's Lizard is really fun.
+There aren't as many variables as in some other roguelikes, but the core combat feels really good and controls excellently.
+Combat consists of throwing out infinite swords, axes, poles, or other weaponry, in the direction you push the right stick.
+There isn't a huge amount of weapon variety, but there's enough for you to stumble upon new things and enough for you to experiment with different tools.
+The key to this is that weapons feel satisfyingly different, you will discover whether you prefer the feel of a dagger or a spear, and this enables you to play the game in a way that suits your own style - which is always a nice touch.

-Another key part of A Wizard’s Lizard is the items, and though the offering isn’t as impressive as in other roguelikes there is some inventive stuff.
-One impressive thing the game does, is use items to layer on basic mechanics to the experience in a natural way.
-Two key examples of these are an abacus and a monster manual, the first allows you to see damage numbers and the latter displays enemy life bars.
-Hiding these tools behind items is actually a really clever idea, as it makes you realise how useful they can be.
-Also the silly touch of tying them to in game items adds to the games charm.
+Another key part of A Wizard's Lizard is the items, and though the offering isn't as impressive as in other roguelikes, there is some inventive stuff.
+One impressive thing the game does is use items to layer on basic mechanics to the experience in a natural way.
+Two key examples of these are an abacus and a monster manual; the first allows you to see damage numbers, and the latter displays enemy life bars.
+Hiding these tools behind items is actually a really clever idea, as it makes you realize how useful they can be.
+Also, the silly touch of tying them to in-game items adds to the charm of the game.
 It sounds like an odd point to make, but making damage numbers something you can achieve rather than something you just select makes it way more meaningful.
-It seems like a restriction but it’s actually a neat way of adding a touch more complexity as you go along, or just of items giving useful assists to the players.
+It seems like a restriction but it's actually a neat way of adding a touch more complexity as you go along or just of items giving useful assists to the players.

-When you die you come back to life in a parallel realm, one where you face different challenges.
-It’s a world which is always bubbling away under the surface, but one you can only interact with post death.
-To a great extent, dying in A Wizard’s Lizard actually makes things harder, as you now have more foes to deal with.
-When you play through the game you will notice that killing a conventional enemy causes a ghost to walk around the screen, the ghost can do nothing to you and you can do nothing to it, but this is only the case in the mortal realm.
-After you die in the normal world you become a ghost, meaning that enemy ghosts suddenly become a threat.
-However, still alive enemies are also a threat, putting you in a more challenging situation.
-Killing a lot of enemies while alive can make more trouble for you when you are dead, and becaus you have to kill all enemies in a room to progress you can get into a lot of sticky situations.
+When you die, you come back to life in a parallel realm, one where you face different challenges.
+It's a world that is always bubbling away under the surface but one you can only interact with post-death.
+To a great extent, dying in A Wizard's Lizard actually makes things harder, as you now have more foes to deal with.
+When you play through the game, you will notice that killing a conventional enemy causes a ghost to walk around the screen, the ghost can do nothing to you, and you can do nothing to it, but this is only the case in the mortal realm.
+After you die in the normal world, you become a ghost, meaning that enemy ghosts suddenly become a threat.
+However, still-alive enemies are also a threat, putting you in a more challenging situation.
+Killing a lot of enemies while alive can cause more trouble for you when you are dead, and because you have to kill all enemies in a room to progress, you can get into a lot of sticky situations.